Visiting Niagara Falls in Winter – Winter Attractions & Festivals

 When: Winter Hours

 Winter season.
-Day light hours for enjoying the falls and evening & night to enjoy the falls illumination.
+Daylight hours for enjoying the falls and evening & night to enjoy the illumination of the falls.

 Where: